hyriver/pygeohydro/README.rst

     wshed = Station(start='2000-01-01', end='2010-01-21', coords=(-69.32, 45.17))

-Using the retrieved information such as the watershed geometry we can then use the `datasets` module to access the databases.
+The generated ``wshed`` object has a property that shows whether the station is in HCDN database i.e., it's a natural watershed or affected by human activity.
+For this watershed ``wshed.hcdn`` is ``True``, therefore, this is a natural watershed.
+Moreover, Using the retrieved information such as the watershed geometry we can then use the ``datasets`` module to access the databases.
 For example, we can get main river channel and tributaries, USGS stations upstream (or downstream) of the main river channel (or tributatires) up to a certain distance, say 150 km or all the stations:

 .. code-block:: python